shahroozsabet/EventDrivernMicroservices/README.md

   and enter your github password and url on bootstrap.yml file of config-server
 - Then run mvn install -DskipTests command
 - Then run docker-compose up command in docker-compose folder
-- Check reactive elastic query service, which is a new reactive query service
+- Check reactive elastic query web client, which is a new reactive query web client